 Auxins regulate cell elongation and mainly stimulate adventitious rooting, and promote fruit development.

-This is one of the least expensive, yet highly beneficial liquid fertilizer products out there.
-Liquid seaweed fertilizer is a staple in any foliar feed and is often applied with EM and other organic fertilizers.
+These are among the least expensive, yet highly beneficial liquid fertilizer products out there.
+Liquid seaweed fertilizers are a staple in any foliar feed and soil management program.

-It is particularly useful when seeding and propagating, dividing, and transplanting.
-Growers of wheatgrass and microgreens swear by it.
+They are particularly useful when seeding and propagating, dividing, and transplanting.
+Growers of wheatgrass and microgreens swear by them.

-The kelp used in this product is Macrocystis integrifolia, sustainably harvested here in BC and processed quickly at cool temperatures to preserve all of the benefits seaweed has to offer.
+The kelp used in both these products is Macrocystis integrifolia, sustainably harvested here in BC and processed quickly at cool temperatures to preserve all of the benefits seaweed has to offer.
 It grows well over 100 feet long, as much as 2 feet per day.

 Liquid Kelp Fertilizer Application

-This means one teaspoon (4-5mL) of Kelpgrow, diluted in one liter of water, is good for 200-250 square feet.
-One liter of kelp, diluted in 250 liters of water, covers 50,000 sq ft — that’s more than an acre!
-Two liters of kelp in 500 liters of water cover a hectare.
+One teaspoon (4-5mL) of Kelpgrow, diluted in one liter of water, is good for 200-250 square feet.
+One liter, diluted in 250 liters of water, covers 50,000 sq ft — that’s more than an acre!
+If you farm or garden on a large scale, Kelpgrow will make sense to you.

-In the home garden and for houseplants, don’t worry too much about the square footage.
-Just mix one teaspoon into one liter, water as usual, and spray till leaves are dripping wet.
+Either way, in the home garden and for houseplants, don’t worry too much about the square footage.
+Just dilute according to use, water as usual, and spray till leaves are dripping wet.
 A little goes a long way.

-The kelp is preferably applied in small, regular doses, such as monthly or every two weeks.
+Kelp is preferably applied in small, regular doses, such as monthly or every two weeks.
 It is more commonly applied directly to the plants, but soil applications are beneficial as well, especially in conjunction with effective microorganisms (such as Tofino Kelp provides).

-Apply Kelpgrow using a watering can, sprayer, or irrigation system.
+Apply kelp using a watering can, sprayer, or irrigation system.
 It is best applied early in the morning, while evening would be the second choice.
-Although the application rate is very low, it is optimal, so applying more is not better.

 How long does it keep?
-Liquid kelp fertilizer is good for at least one year if kept out of direct sunlight, with the cap on tight, and stored at cool room temperature.
+Liquid kelp fertilizers are good for at least one year if kept out of direct sunlight, with the cap on tight, and stored at cool room temperature.
 Mix and use only what you want to apply the same day.
 Diluted mixed product does not keep long.